 The term "free range" brings to mind wide open spaces with animals living in nature, eating natural foods and soaking in the sunlight, there are no government regulations in place in the U.S. to ensure this is the case.

-"Allowed access to the outside" can be interpreted generously or quite narrowly.
+"Free-range" is a term that refers to a method of animal husbandry where animals are able to roam freely outdoors rather than being confined by an enclosure for 24 hours a day.
+The USDA says "free-range" or "free-roaming" chicken must be "allowed access to the outside,"* but that can be interpreted in many different ways.
 Larger producers, unfortunately, have been known to follow only the letter of the law, not its spirit, and put open windows or small doors that lead to paved patches of ground at the ends of large, crowded hen houses that are from anyone's idyllic notion of farm life or the best possible life for a chicken.
 These chickens can then legally be labeled "free-range" even though their habitat is far from what anyone would consider all that free.

 Importantly, there are many farmers who do, in fact, give lots of free range to their free-range chickens, whose chickens have real, meaningful access to the outdoors, and are even free to roam (usually within large, moveable enclosures) on real fields and actual pastures, hunting and pecking for extra food along the way.
 Many farmers even use hay bales or old farm equipment to create environments for the chickens to explore and exhibit natural behavior like roosting and climbing.